“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God”

-A “”supplication” is a specific request for a particular need.
+A “supplication” is a specific request for a particular need.
 It is a special entreaty for a special situation.
-This is prayer for a special need.
+This is a prayer for a special need.
 People are praying for revival in North America.
 This is a supplication.
 Supplication moves us in our prayer from the general to the specific.
-Prayer that God will “bless me and my loved ones” is not specific prayer.
+Prayer that God will “bless my loved ones and me” is not a specific prayer.
 We take a specific need to God and charge Him with the responsibility of meeting it.

-Prayer and supplication are listed together in a number of passages:
+Prayer and supplication are listed together in several passages:

 “Praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints.”
 (Eph.
 6:18)

 “Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men.”
 (1 Tim.
 2:1-3)